SAP-archive/i40-aas/README.md

 ## Get Support
 <!--- This section should contain details on how the outside user can obtain support, ask questions, or post a bug report on your project.
 If your project is provided "as-is", with no expected changes or support, you must state that here. --->
-Please use the [GitHub issue tracker](https://github.com/SAP/i40-aas/issues) for any questions, bug reports, feature requests, etc.
+Please study the [help provided](doc/README.md) and use the [GitHub issue tracker](https://github.com/SAP/i40-aas/issues) for further assistance, bug reports or feature requests.